silexphp/Silex/doc/extensions/http_cache.rst

 C:\\wamp\\conf\\phpX.X\\php.ini where X.X is the PHP version you're using.

 * **Apache**: mod_cache, mod_disk_cach, mod_mem_cache
-Verify you're Apache configuration set up properly so that Apache won't override any of you're caching directives.
+Verify that your Apache configuration is set up properly so that Apache won't override any of your caching directives.